gto76/python-cheatsheet/README.md

 Bytes
 -----
 **Bytes object is an immutable sequence of single bytes.
-Mutable version is called 'bytearray'.**
+Mutable version is called bytearray.**

 ```python
 <bytes> = b'<str>'                       # Only accepts ASCII characters and \x00 - \xff.